apify/crawlee/docs/guides/getting_started.md

 [reference documentation](../api/utils#enqueueLinks) to see what else it can do for you.
 Namely the feature to prepopulate the `Request` instances it creates with `userData` of your choice is extremely useful!

-## Getting some real world data
+## Getting some real-world data

 > Hey, guys, you know, it's cool that we can scrape the `<title>` elements of web pages, but that's not very useful.
 Can we finally scrape some real
 > data and save it somewhere in a machine readable format?
-Because that's why started reading this tutorial in the first place!
+Because that's why you started reading this tutorial in the first place!

-We hear you young padawan!
+We hear you, young padawan!
 First, learn how to crawl, you must.
 Only then, walk through data, you can!

 ### Making a store crawler

 Fortunately, we don't have to travel to a galaxy far far away to find a good candidate for learning how to scrape structured data.
-The [Apify Store](https://apify.com/store) is a store of public actors that anyone can grab and use.
+The [Apify Store](https://apify.com/store) is a library of public actors that anyone can grab and use.
 You can find ready-made solutions for crawling [Google Places](https://apify.com/drobnikj/crawler-google-places), [Amazon](https://apify.com/vaclavrut/amazon-crawler), [Google Search](https://apify.com/apify/google-search-scraper), [Booking](https://apify.com/dtrungtin/booking-scraper), [Instagram](https://apify.com/jaroslavhejlek/instagram-scraper), [Tripadvisor](https://apify.com/maxcopell/tripadvisor) and many other websites.
 Feel free to check them out!
-It also poses a great place to practice our jedi scraping skills since it has categories, lists and details.
+It's also a great place to practice our Jedi scraping skills since it has categories, lists and details.
 That's almost like our imaginary
 `online-store.com` from the previous chapter.

 ### The importance of having a plan

-Sometimes scraping is really straightforward, but most of the times, it really pays out to do a little bit of research first.
+Sometimes scraping is really straightforward, but most of the times, it really pays to do a little bit of research first.
 How is the website structured?
 Can I scrape it only with HTTP requests (read "with `CheerioCrawler`") or would I need a full browser solution?
 Are there any anti-scraping protections in place?
 Do I need to parse the HTML or can I get the data otherwise, such as directly from the website's API.
-Jakub, one of Apify's founders wrote a
+Jakub, one of Apify's founders, wrote a
-[great article about all the different techniques](https://blog.apify.com/web-scraping-in-2018-forget-html-use-xhrs-metadata-or-javascript-variables-8167f252439c) and tips and tricks so make sure to check that out!
+[great article about all the different techniques](https://blog.apify.com/web-scraping-in-2018-forget-html-use-xhrs-metadata-or-javascript-variables-8167f252439c) and tips and tricks, so make sure to check that out!

 For the purposes of this tutorial, let's just go ahead with HTTP requests and HTML parsing using `CheerioCrawler`.
 The number one reason being: We already know how to use it and we want to build on that knowledge to learn specific crawling and scraping techniques.